KrishMiller/MERN_Ecommerce/README.md

 As a freelancer, I want to meet through others such as Skype.

-As you know, fee of this website is expensive.
+As you know, fee of Freelancer.com is expensive.

 If you contact me via Skype, we can feel free and discuss more details.